CodingInTheAnthropocene/songbooks/instructions.md

 - What brought you out today?
 - Have you been to a protest before?
-- What kind of acts of protest or solidarity speak to you most?
+- What kind of acts of community, solidarity or protest speak to you most?

 ---